Dynamic buckling of elastic rings in a soap film

-We use the ramping exponent $\beta$ as a parameter to describe the rate of loading: $\beta\to0$ corresponds to the step-function loading assumed so far, while $\beta=1$ corresponds to a constant loading rate.
-Numerical results for the mode number observed at $\bt=1$ are shown in fig.~\ref{fig:Ramping} for a range of dimensionless maximum compressions $\tpinfty=\Pload_0\Rin^2/B$ as a function of $\beta$.
-Since each value of $\tpinfty$ would give a different mode number if imposed as a step function ($\beta\to0$) we normalize results by $\nmax=(\tpinfty/2)^{1/2}$ and observe a good collapse, at least for small $\beta$.
+The exponent $\beta$ describes the rate of loading: $\beta\to0$ corresponds to the step-function loading assumed so far, and $\beta=1$ to constant ramping rate.
+Numerical results for the mode number observed at $\bt=1$ are shown in fig.~\ref{fig:Ramping} for a range of dimensionless maximum compressions $\tpinfty=\Pload_0L^2/(4\pi^2B)$ as a function of $\beta$.
+Each value of $\tpinfty$ gives a different mode number even if imposed as a step function (see inset of fig.~\ref{fig:Ramping}); fig.~\ref{fig:Ramping} therefore shows results normalized by $\nmax=(\tpinfty/2)^{1/2}$ leading to good collapse for large $n$.